Fable Heroes: Development

-Fable Heroes was started during the "Creative Day" that Lionhead Studios holds every year, where anyone in Lionhead can show an idea for a game, the game was accepted and a small team of 5 people, led by lead designer Ted Timmins, began work on Fable Heroes in early 2011.
+Fable Heroes was started during the "Creative Day" that Lionhead Studios held every year (until lionheads closure is 2016), where anyone in Lionhead can show an idea for a game, the game was accepted and a small team of 5 people, led by lead designer Ted Timmins, began work on Fable Heroes in early 2011.
 The game was then revealed at the Xbox Spring Showcase in 2012 and was released on 2 May as the third title in the Arcade Next Promotion.

 Reception

 Reviews for Fable Heroes have been fairly mixed, with a range of high and low review scores from various reviews, the lowest being from Destructoid which gave the game a 3.5 out of 10 saying that: "If it was even slightly exciting to play, all of its issues could be overlooked in favor of a capability to provide simple cooperative family entertainment.
-Unfortunately, it is not".
+Unfortunately, it is not."
 As of July 2012, the game scores 55 out of 100 on Metacritic.